schnillerman/oracle-apex-docker/README.md

 docker logs -f rad-oracle-apex-express-temp
 ```
 > [!NOTE]
+> - Note that
+>   - -e ORACLE_PWD=${ORACLE_PWD} is commented out because the password is defined in the .env file
-> Note that running the container for the first time (initialization of persistent data) takes a long time - on my Synology DS918+, it took ~2.5hrs.
+>   - running the container for the first time (initialization of persistent data) takes a long time - on my Synology DS918+, it took ~2.5hrs.

 ![grafik](https://github.com/user-attachments/assets/a361d077-5668-437d-8952-cd1feb861594)